 The SWC funds and directs the WorkSource System in Spokane, including WorkSource Spokane, the Resource Center of Spokane County, the Next Generation Zone and the Talent Solutions Center, which collectively are known as the Spokane WorkSource Campus.
-Due to the social distancing measures necessary to slow the spread of the COVID-19 outbreak in our community, the SWC had closed the campus to customers for much of the year.
-However, the SWC and campus staff have been working to maintain service delivery for those in need in our community and have opened again for in person services.
+The campus returned to full in person customer service during this fiscal year which has allowed for better connection to clients.
+The SWC has adopted a hybrid system working remotely and in person for staff and introduced technology services to customers in order to better serve those not ready or able to access in person services.